-WYC has been in existence for close to a decade and the studio-style Yoga Teacher Training Program it conducts has been in existence longer than any non-Coastal California program of its kind.
-WYC director, Scott Miller, began teaching the first studio-style Teaching Training Programs in the Inland Empire over a decade ago, shortly after he founded what was once the largest non-Coastal California yoga studio.
+WYC has been in existence for over a decade and the studio-style Yoga Teacher Training Program we conduct has been going on since 2001.
+WYC director, Scott Miller, began doing the first studio-style Teaching Training Programs (outside of universities) in the area right after founding what was once the largest non-Coastal California yoga studio.

 But WYC is also just a little group of yoga lovers.
 You can tell by our logo that we have a sense of humor.
 We’ve been around long enough to see the ups and downs of yoga’s popularity.
 We stand outside the trendiness through a unique combination of hardcore dedication and could-care-less-ness.
 So what makes WYC’s programs different has to do with creativity.
 We create an original yogic theory, methodology, music, and art, and we try to be humble about it.
 That’s the hard part.
 WYC was not founded by a humble man.
 Before establishing WYC, Mr. Miller was science fiction television writer, and before that he was a highly regarded visual artist.
 Mr. Miller has written three books on yoga, and the ideas in those books have been incorporated into the fantastically creative WYC curriculum.
 You can read the new (unpublished) first four chapters of his book “What Is(n’t) Hatha Yoga?”
 HERE.

 And here are a few more facts that might matter to you: